MicrosoftDocs/visualstudio-docs/docs/ide/ai-assisted-development-visual-studio.md

 ---
-title: AI-assisted development in Visual Studio
+title: AI-assistance for developers in Visual Studio
-description: Learn about the AI-assisted development tools in Visual Studio, such as GitHub Copilot, GitHub Copilot Chat, and IntelliCode, and how they can help you write code more efficiently. ms.date: 4/17/2024 ms.topic: overview
+description: Learn about the AI-assisted development tools in Visual Studio, such as GitHub Copilot Completions and Chat, and IntelliCode, and how they can help you write code more efficiently. ms.date: 7/29/2024 ms.topic: overview
 author: anandmeg
 ms.author: meghaanand